345 Park Avenue NYC Shooter: Updates on Suspect’s Identity & Situation

 Who Is the 345 Park Avenue Shooter?

-The identity of the 345 Park Avenue shooter is still unclear at the time of publication, but he’s dead, police revealed.
-The only tentative details that have been released are that the gunman was a 27-year-old man from Las Vegas, Nevada, according to CNN.
+The identity of the 345 Park Avenue shooter was confirmed to be Shane Tamura, and he’s dead, police revealed.
+He was a 27-year-old from Las Vegas, Nevada, according to CNN.
 Sources told the outlet that he had an expired private investigator license.
+Tamura died from a self-inflicted gunshot wound.

-As seen on security footage outside of the Blackstone building, an unidentified man walked in carrying an assault weapon.
+As seen on security footage outside of the Blackstone building, the gunman walked in carrying an assault weapon.
 He was wearing a blazer over a collared shirt and sunglasses.
 No one else was seen outside of the building when the man walked in with what appeared to be a long gun.

 Is the Blackstone Building Still Under Lockdown?